renswilderom/renswilderom.github.io/python/_posts/2021-11-19-Dolphins and communities.md

 ## The code

-Here is how you get there.
+Here is how to get there.
 First, create a new dataset called "df_dol," compute a graph object (i.e. a network), and perform community detection.

 ```python
 # Create the dataset